Know Before You Go

 Back then, before the Danish brewer collaborations and unpronounceable styles (gueuze, anyone?), craft beer was cool simply because it was new.
 At the time, Tom McCall Waterfront Park in downtown Portland was only 10 years old, and Oregon’s Brewpub Bill — the landmark legislation that let the state’s handful of craft brewers sell their suds on-site — was just three years old.

 That July, Art Larrance, co-founder of Portland Brewing Company, found himself with a city permit for a to-be-determined two-day event.
 Larrance thought he’d invite a few friends in the brewing biz to join him at Waterfront Park.
-He called up the Ponzis at BridgePort Brewing (now closed), the Widmer brothers and the McMenamins.
+He called up the Ponzis at BridgePort Brewing (since closed), the Widmer brothers and the McMenamins.
 They enlisted some 18 other western brewers, and the first annual Oregon Brewers Festival (OBF) was born.

 “When we started, we weren’t talking about citrus hops or specialty malts,” says Larrance.
 “We just wanted to highlight the little brewers.”